makersacademy/bowling-challenge/README.md

   * game.frames[i-1].push([this.rolls[0]]) (game.frames = [[10, 7]]
   * this.is_previous_previous_strike (false)
   * game.update_scores (roll added to scorecard, neither this frame, nor frame 1 is complete, so frame_running_total and running_total not updated)
-  * this.frame_score != 10, therefore, need a second roll...
+  * this.score != 10, therefore, need a second roll...
   * --ROLL 2--
   * user_input = 3
   * this.rolls.push(user_input) = (this.rolls = [7, 3])